BadassBison/Shell-Scripts/README.md

 ***
 ### my_helloworld
-This is the most basic script, there as an entry point and for others to use if they are unfamiliar with using bash scripts
+This is the most basic script.
+This is a good script to tinker with if you are unfamiliar with using bash scripts

 ***